 - giving you money management and budgeting advice

-- helping you contact other organisations who may be able to provide you with financial or practical support including help into employment and training.
+- referring you to other organisations who may be able to provide you with financial or practical support including help into employment and training.

-If we are unable to find a way for you to stay in your current home, we will discuss your other housing options with you.
+If we are unable to find a way for you to stay in your current home, we will try to help you to obtain suitable accommodation.

 - give you advice on how to rent privately and help you work out how much rent you can afford to pay at your new home